runscripts/run/README.md

 * ARM, FreeBSD and Others

 ```
 Most platforms are well supported.
-Please download binary in packages.
+Please download the binary in packages.
 ```

 ## Usage